antonioortegajr/IDX-Broker-API-Quick-Tester/readme.txt

 Only API methods from version 1.0.4 are used.

 This tester only tests the GETS calls as shown in the current docs.
 This functions like a super super basic swagger.

+This API tester Version 1 is not depricated.
+See Tester V2 for more calls and API info.